MichaelCurrin/github-reporting-py/docs/usage.md

 ## Paging note

-Note that for API results, Github usually limits the page to have up to 100 items (such as repos or users).
+Note that for API results, GitHub usually limits the page to have up to 100 items (such as repos or users).
 This is adjusted with the `first` variable.
 To next beyond the first page, using the `after` variable with a cursor value.

 For some queries in this project, this is not handled at all, or requires a manually set cursor.